carmabe1/myvimrc/README.md

 # myvimrc
-this is my very first github repository used as a personal backup of my .vimrc file
+This is my very first github repository used as a personal backup of my .vimrc file. feel free to use, copy as you like and your suggestions are welcome.